jankotek/mapdb-site/book/performance/README.md

 Mmap files are much faster compared to RAF.
 The exact speed bonus depends on the operating system and disk case management, but is typically between 10% and 300%.

-Memory mapped files are activated with `DBMaker.mmapFileEnable()` setting.
+Memory mapped files are activated with `DBMaker.fileMmapEnable()` setting.

-One can also activate mmap files only if a 64bit platform is detected: `DBMaker.mmapFileEnableIfSupported()`.
+One can also activate mmap files only if a 64bit platform is detected: `DBMaker.fileMmapEnableIfSupported()`.

 Mmap files are highly dependent on the operating system.
 For example, on Windows you cannot delete a mmap file while it is locked by JVM.
 If Windows JVM dies without closing the mmap file, you have to restart Windows to release the file lock.